-1. Experience and Integrity will hold the key to success in the Hotel Industry.
+- Boutique Experience and Integrity will hold the key to success in the Hotel Industry

 Experience is going to be the key.
 People travel for a memorable experience.

-These hotels have a soul which seems to be attracting the millennial more than ever.
+These hotels have a soul which seems to be attracting millennials more than ever.

 Guests are also looking for some more exclusivity from boutique hotels.

 This year, many should be on the lookout for private member’s clubs that have been incorporated into the hotels, particularly in key urban areas such as London and Milan.

 Have a look at a few of the Best Boutique Hotels in London.